 - Professional insurance as a manual therapist

-- Submittal of Curriculum Vitae or Resume with class hours of anatomy, physiology, pathology and all manual therapy classes taken
+- Submittal of Curriculum Vitae or Resume with class hours of anatomy, physiology, pathology, and all manual therapy classes taken when requested

-- Certification in LTC (must be completed prior to Instructor Certification)
+- Certification in CLTC (must be completed before Instructor Certification)

 LDT1 INSTRUCTOR CERTIFICATION